convertigo/c8oprj-lib-baserow/readme.md

 ### TableBulkExportWaitFInished

-Wait for an export job to be finihed.
+Wait for an export job to be finished.
 Will return the URL to the exported data

 **variables**